 The first step to make any Americano is the espresso.
 One way to make espresso is with a stovetop espresso maker.
 Our product is the GROSCHE Milano Stovetop Espresso Maker.
-Also called Moka pot, this stovetop espresso maker is the safest on the market.
+Also known as a Moka pot, this stovetop espresso maker comes with an Italian safety valve and a burn guard, making it the safest on the market.

 Step 1: Remove the filter funnel and upper part of the coffee maker.

 Step 2: Fill the lower part of the machine with fresh cold water.
 Make sure not to fill it past the safety valve.

 Step 3: Fill the filter funnel with fine ground espresso coffee beans and put the coffee maker back together.